ahmetmithat/buggyamb/Docs/quick_tour.md

 Similarly, if you are hosting the application on Linux as a service (or daemon?) on Linux then the OS may restart the application after a crash and once again the symptoms may not be directly visible.

+Note that, when hosted on IIS, you may see <code>HTTP 503 - Service Unavailable</code> errors quickly if crashes happen frequently enough and IIS Rapid Fail Protection kicks in and disables the application pool.

-However if you are running BuggyAmb as a stand-alone application and if there is no tool / process to manage automatic startups you may directly notice the process crash because no one will restart the process once it is crashed and the requests will end up with an error.
+If you are running BuggyAmb as a stand-alone application and if there is no tool / process to manage automatic startups you may directly notice the process crash because no one will restart the process once it is crashed and the requests will end up with an error.

 I assumed that the process startups are handled by IIS WAS or OS in the following descriptions.